ivanbgd/stock-trading-cli-with-async-streams/README.md

 - We introduced `Actors` ([the Actor model](https://en.wikipedia.org/wiki/Actor_model)).
     - This can be a fast solution for this problem, even with one type of actor that performs all three operations ( fetch, process, write), but it depends on implementation a lot.
+    - Having only one Actor doesn't make sense, but we started with one with the intention to improve from there.
     - It was on the order of synchronous and single-threaded `async` code, i.e., `~80-90` seconds, when actors were processing one symbol at a time (when a request message contained only one symbol to process).
 This applies in case of the `actix` crate with a single `MultiActor` that does all three operations, and in case of three actors